Education and Training Voucher (ETV) Program

 ETV Program Applications:

-- ETV Dual Credit Application - The ETV Dual Credit application is for students who are enrolled in an eligible program where you are earning a high school diploma and taking college credits toward a degree at an accredited college or university.
+- ETV Dual Credit/Running Start Program Application - The ETV Dual Credit application is for students who are enrolled in an eligible program where you are earning a high school diploma and taking college credits toward a degree at an accredited college or university.
 Not all programs are eligible.
 To verify the program you are or plan to enroll in is eligible, contact the ETV program.

 ETV Program Forms:

 Want more information?